HonestFox101/xmanhua/manga/readme.md

-The default file placing manga
+The default dir placing manga